JaneliaSciComp/SongExplorer/README.md

 which to tune its architecture.
 You configure them by editing the variables itemized below, and then use cross-validation to compare different choices.
-[Customizing with Plug-ins](#customizing-with-plug-ins) describes how to use recurrent networks instead, or anything else of your choosing.
+[Customizing with Plug-ins](#customizing-with-plug-ins) describes how to use arbitrary custom networks of your choosing should convolutions not suit your task.

 * `context` is the temporal duration, in milliseconds, that the classifier inputs